Strontium

 Strontium as it relates to Osteoporosis in Health report: VDR Taq Gene and Risk for Osteoporosis

-Osteoporosis is a condition characterized by weakened bones, making them more prone to fractures.
-Strontium is a mineral that has been studied for its potential benefits in managing osteoporosis.
+Osteoporosis is a condition characterized by weakened bones that are more prone to fractures and breaks.
+Strontium is a mineral that has been studied for its potential benefits in the treatment of osteoporosis.

-Research suggests that strontium may help increase bone density and reduce the risk of fractures in individuals with osteoporosis.
-It is believed to work by stimulating bone formation and inhibiting bone breakdown.
+Research has shown that strontium can help increase bone density and reduce the risk of fractures in individuals with osteoporosis.
+It works by stimulating the activity of bone-forming cells called osteoblasts, while also inhibiting the activity of bone-resorbing cells called osteoclasts.

 Supplements for Osteoporosis